MARVEL: Multi-Agent RTL Vulnerability Extraction using Large Language Models: Introduction

 \section{Introduction}

-Detection of hardware security vulnerabilities in Register-Transfer Level RTL code is a time-consuming and challenging process~\cite{dessouky_hardfails_2019-1}.
+Detection of hardware security vulnerabilities in Register-Transfer Level (RTL) designs is a time-consuming and challenging process~\citep{dessouky_hardfails_2019-1}.
 Considerable research efforts have been dedicated to making this validation process easier.
-These include using deterministic methods like formal methods~\cite{iyer_rtl_2019,sturton_finalfilter_2019,ray_invited_2019}, information flow tracking~\cite{hu_hardware_2021,brant_challenges_2021}, fuzzing~\cite{muduli_hyperfuzzing_2020,tyagi_thehuzz_2022}, and, more recently, non-deterministic methods involving the use of \acp{LLM}~\cite{ahmad_flag_2023,fu_llm4sechw_2023,tarek_bugwhisperer_2025}. \ac{LLM}s have been used as debuggers/linters~\cite{fang_lintllm_2025}.
-They may use general guidelines for the detection of bugs, such as \acp{CWE}, or may use external information (outside of source code), such as design specifications, to aid in detection~\cite{tarek_socurellm_2024,akyash_self-hwdebug_2024}.
-They may use external tools such as linters, formal verification, and/or simulators to assist them in debugging~\cite{xu_meic_2025}.
-While these approaches show great promise, they still require a preset action plan.
-The LLM's decision-making process may be used to determine if a segment of code is insecure, but it is not in control of the workflow of tool usage or gathering information.

-This gap in autonomous thinking can be filled by using the LLMs in an agentic workflow.
-By giving an LLM the ability to develop a plan, use a tool when appropriate, and control the flow within a framework, the LLM acts as an agent capable of making \textit{human-like} decisions~\cite{wang_survey_2024}.
+These include using deterministic methods like formal verification~\citep{iyer_rtl_2019,sturton_finalfilter_2019,ray_invited_2019}, information flow tracking~\citep{hu_hardware_2021,brant_challenges_2021}, fuzzing~\citep{muduli_hyperfuzzing_2020,tyagi_thehuzz_2022}, and, more recently, non-deterministic methods involving the use of \acp{LLM}~\citep{flag_,fu_llm4sechw_2023,tarek_bugwhisperer_2025}. \ac{LLM}s have been used as debuggers/linters~\citep{fang_lintllm_2025}.
+They may use guidelines for the detection of bugs, such as \acp{CWE}, or may use external information (outside of source code), such as design specifications, to aid in detection~\citep{tarek_socurellm_2024,akyash_self-hwdebug_2024}.
+They may use external tools such as linters, formal verification, and/or simulators to assist them in debugging~\citep{xu_meic_2025}.
+While these approaches are promising, they require a preset action plan.
+The LLM's decision-making process may help determine whether a segment of code is insecure, but it does not control the workflow for tool use or information gathering.
+This gap in autonomous thinking can be addressed by using LLMs in an agentic workflow.
+Giving an LLM the ability to plan, call tools, and control information flow lets it act like a human analyst and make \textit{human-like} decisions~\citep{wang_survey_2024}.
 This better simulates the thought process of an RTL designer or verification engineer while debugging a digital design.
-Furthermore, the bug-hunting process might involve using multiple tools to localize the reason for a misbehaving design iteratively.
-This process can be simulated in a multi-agent framework~\cite{li_survey_2024}.
+Bug-hunting might involve multiple tools to iteratively localize the cause of a misbehaving design.
+This process can be emulated in a multi-agent framework~\citep{li_survey_2024}.